thatnerd64/Discord-VC-LLM/README.md

 This Discord bot uses voice recognition to interact with users in a voice channel through transcription, processing with a Large Language Model (LLM), and responding with synthesized voice.
 The bot converts spoken audio to text, sends it to an LLM for processing, and uses Text-to-Speech (TTS) to voice the response.

 Additionally, you can just use the bot in text channels.
-(Will Be Removed OR Forked to Another Project IDK YET)
+(Will Be Removed or heavily disregarded)

 ## Features
 - __Conversation:__ Engage in a conversation with the bot using voice or text input. - To Be Improved